 According to research, it is found that there is no current licensed treatment present for Nipah virus infection.
 Only limited treatment options available for it, like hydration, rest, and supportive care.
 Currently, immunotherapeutic treatments are under development for NiV infections.

-Some of those treatments like Remedesivir have made their way and stand effective in non-human primates; when it is given as post-exposure prophylaxis.
+Some of those treatments like Remedesivir have made their way and stand effective in non-human primates, given as post-exposure prophylaxis.
 It is used to treat a minimal number of people in Malaysia, but still, its efficacy is unclear.

 These are the places where the Nipah virus had spread: India, Singapore, Bangladesh, and Malaysia.
 As we know, it can spread from person to person, so given below are some points that you should follow to prevent its spread.